-This trick will help your horse to learn other tricks such as ‘yes’ and to perform liberty work.
+This trick will help your horse learn other tricks such as ‘yes’ and perform liberty work.

 You can also use it to ask your horse to go somewhere that they might be a bit nervous about, for example, to follow the target onto a trailer.

 3. Move sideways (by just pointing at your horse’s neck and side).
-This trick will help you to move your horse easily and get them into the correct position for lots of tricks.
+This trick will help you move your horse easily and get them into the correct position for many tricks.
 It is also how you begin to teach your horse to ‘twirl’.

 Here’s a video where Trigger is just starting to learn how to Twirl…

 4. Back up (by just pointing at your horse’s nose or chest).
-This also helps to get your horse into position for other tricks or just to make it easier to move them around.
+This also helps to get your horse into position for other tricks or make it easier to move them around.

-You can then teach your horse fun tricks like backing by just tugging (gently) on his tail, or you can even stand behind him and he will follow you backward while you step backwards (see the video at the end of this post to see Bella doing this).
+You can then teach your horse fun tricks like backing by just tugging (gently) on his tail, or you can even stand behind him, and he will follow you back while you step backward (see the video at the end of this post to see Bella doing this).